Slavfot/gallium-firmware/README.md

 ```
 flash write_image /filepath/to/hexfile/precompiled-basic-right.hex
 ```
-Example for the pathfile if the .hex file is located in C:/hexfiles flash write_image /hexfiles/precompiled-basic-receiver.hex
+(Example for the pathfile if the .hex file is located in C:/hexfiles :

+flash write_image /hexfiles/precompiled-basic-receiver.hex )

 This is how it should look when you connect with telnet: